GrantHollington/GrantHollington/README.md

 ### Hi there 👋

+I'm currently learning to code.
+You can reach me at gcas012106@coderacademy.edu.au

 <!--
 **GrantHollington/GrantHollington** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.